mmE-Loc: Facilitating Accurate Drone Landing with Ultra-High-Frequency Localization: Evaluation

 \subsection{System efficiency study}

-\TMCrevise{ The mmE-Loc distinguishes itself from existing models and learning-based methods due to its low latency and minimal resource overhead. \fig \ref{fig:latency} presents the end-to-end latency of the typical localization process, which includes delays from both CCT and GAJO modules.
+\RR{ The mmE-Loc distinguishes itself from existing models and learning-based methods due to its low latency and minimal resource overhead. \fig \ref{fig:latency} presents the end-to-end latency of the typical localization process, which includes delays from both CCT and GAJO modules.
 During drone localization, mmE-Loc’s latency may vary because its motion-aware adaptive optimization scheme optimizes different sets of locations at different times, and the incremental optimization method dynamically decides whether to perform incremental or full optimization at each time step.
 As the size of the location set increases, the optimization time also grows.
 Nevertheless, thanks to the motion-aware adaptive optimization scheme and the incremental optimization method, mmE-Loc maintains low latency overall.
-Nonetheless, mmE-Loc's latency remains suitable for use in flight control loops. \fig \ref{fig:cpu} and \fig \ref{fig:memory} indicate that CPU usage doesn't exceed 18\%, with memory usage under 120$MB$.
-Meanwhile, memory usage slightly increases as the location set size grows. }
+Nonetheless, mmE-Loc's latency remains suitable for use in flight control loops. \fig \ref{fig:cpu} and \fig \ref{fig:memory} show that the CPU utilization of mmE-Loc remains below 18\%, while its memory consumption stays under 120 MB.
+Moreover, the memory usage increases slightly as the size of the location set grows.
+To further highlight the efficiency of mmE-Loc, we compare its CPU and memory usage with those of baseline methods (mDrone and milliEye are excluded from this comparison since they rely on GPU acceleration).
+As shown in \fig \ref{fig:cpu}, mmE-Loc exhibits an average CPU usage of 7.47\%.
+The CPU usage of EventDodge-S is about 15\% lower than that of mmE-Loc, primarily because mmE-Loc incorporates mmWave radar for depth estimation, which introduces additional computational overhead while yielding more accurate localization results.
+In contrast, EventDodge-D, which employs two event cameras, shows a 125.9\% increase in CPU usage compared to mmE-Loc.
+Although multiple event cameras improve localization accuracy, they also introduce significant overhead due to multi-camera target detection and joint position optimization.
+As shown in \fig \ref{fig:memory}, the average memory usage of mmE-Loc is 115 MB.
+EventDodge-S consumes about 13\% less memory, mainly due to the reduced amount of sensor data.
+In contrast, EventDodge-D exhibits a 60\% higher memory footprint than mmE-Loc, as it processes a larger volume of event camera data and involves more optimization factors. }

 \TMCrevise{